-Unlike More, Socrates avoided public office in favor of a private life of philosophizing.
-But like More, he was finally condemned by his fellow citizens for failing in his duties as a citizen.
+Like More, Socrates fulfilled his civic duties.
+Like More he combined his public service with even greater dedication to reflection, conversation, and philosophy.
+And like More, he was finally condemned by his fellow citizens for failing in his duties as a citizen.
 In his defense, Socrates argued that, far from being a threat to the city, the life he led—a life of examining himself and others—was the greatest service to it.

 In Christo Rege